-One of the most well-known addiction treatment methods is the 12-step recovery program.
+One of the most well-known addiction treatment methods is 12-step recovery programs.
 They are probably the most covered addiction treatment modality in mainstream media.
 This is, perhaps, due to the fact that 12-step is the longest-standing method of modern addiction treatment, beginning more than 80 years ago.

 12-step programs have been applied to more than a dozen forms of addiction including everything from gambling to shopping addiction.
 The effectiveness of the 12-step methodology has been studied and reviewed often.
 Though we learn more about addiction every year, these programs seem to remain a cornerstone of addiction treatment.